Tips on caring and safeguarding your jewellery

 - Don't keep your most precious jewellery lying around your bedroom or jewellery box.
 It's the first place a burglar will look.

-- Install a secure home safe with the appropriate cash rating and ideally bolted to the floor or wall, or keep valuable items in a bank vault or secure repository.
+- Install a secure home safe with the appropriate safe rating or keep valuable items in a bank vault.

 - Make sure the home safe is hidden and cannot be easily seen by visitors.